tirnovanuaurel/cb-angular-test/README.md

 - usage of NgRx / Akita
 - code understanding and logic
 - testing; minimum 50% coverage
 - UI/UX - we value a good clean design.
-You can use any CSS framework you want (Bootstrap, Tailwind, etc).
+You can use any SASS/SCSS/LESS/CSS framework you want (Eg: Tailwind, Bootstrap).

 Although we don't recommend the usage of UI Components libraries like Angular Material, if this will lead you to completion of the project in time, feel free.